Skip to content

 Where does this calculator fit in an RGP fitting workflow?

 Use it after you have selected a base curve, evaluated fit, and obtained an over-refraction.
 The calculator standardizes the tear lens and base curve power adjustments so the ordered lens power matches the optical result you observed.
-Manufacturer guides still direct the overall lens design and fitting philosophy.
+Manufacturer guides still direct the overall lens design, diameter selection, and fitting philosophy.